-Prof. Philip von Doetinchem, Watanabe 430

-email: philipvd@hawaii.edu phone: 808-956-3719
+Prof. Philip von Doetinchem, Watanabe 430 email: philipvd@hawaii.edu phone: 808-956-3719

 My last name is complicated to pronounce.
 It is an old German noble name of Dutch origin.
-Don't worry about pronouncing my last name the right way.
-Prof. von D is okay with me.
+Please do not worry about pronouncing my last name in the right way. "von D" is okay with me.